BekMart/pile_fansite/README.md

 - The navigation bar is featured at the top, in the header of all associated pages within the site.
 It is fixed to enable users to easily navigate through the website at all times and creates continuity, without having to rely upon the 'back' button to navigate at any point.
 - On the left of the header is the name of the band in big bold font, this is always visible and when clicked will return the user back to the home page.
 On the right, are the headings and links to the other pages within the website.
 The page that the user is currently on is highlighted with an underline, so the user knows where they are within the website and can easily find their way to whatever section they want, which is clearly and intuitively labelled.
-- On mobile and smaller devices, the navigation section is within a drop down toggle, to utilise space effectively, the user will need to click on the icon of a record, which is the same as the favicon in the tab, to enable it to drop down and select which page they wish to view.
+- On mobile and smaller devices, the navigation section is within a drop down toggle, to utilise space effectively.
+The user will need to click on the icon of a record (the same as the favicon in the tab), to activate the drop down list and select which page they wish to view.

 ![Screenshot of the navigation bar, sitiuated in the header of the webpage.
 On the left is the bands name written in large.
 On the right is a list of the other page headings, (home, music, tour, contact) which represent the links ot their respective pages.
 Home is underlined as it is the page which is currently being viewed.][navbar]